jlaurellax/data_science_portfolio.github.io/_posts/2022-01-23-chi-square-test.md

 <br>
 ### Actions <a name="overview-actions"></a>

-For this test, as it is focused on comparing the *rates* of two groups - we applied the Chi-Square Test For Independence.
+For this test, as it is focused on comparing the *rates* of two groups - the project applies the Chi-Square Test For Independence.
 Full details of this test can be found in the dedicated section below.

 **Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
-While, we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because:
+While this test could be used, I chose the Chi-Square Test For Independence because:

 * The resulting test statistic for both tests will be the same
 * The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
 * The Chi-Square Test can extend out to more than 2 groups - meaning the client can have one consistent approach to measuring signficance

-From the *campaign_data* table in the client database, we isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.
+From the *campaign_data* table in the client database, I isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.

-We set out our hypotheses and Acceptance Criteria for the test, as follows:
+I set the hypotheses and Acceptance Criteria for the test, as follows:

 **Null Hypothesis:** There is no relationship between mailer type and signup rate.
 They are independent.
 **Alternate Hypothesis:** There is a relationship between mailer type and signup rate.
 They are not independent.
 **Acceptance Criteria:** 0.05

-As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values.
+The Chi-Square Test For Independence requires the data to be aggregated to a 2x2 matrix for *signup_flag* by *mailer_type* and then fed into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values.

 <br>
 <br>

 ### Results & Discussion <a name="overview-results"></a>

-Based upon our observed values, we can give this all some context with the sign-up rate of each group.
-We get:
+Based upon the observed values, the observer is provided some context with the sign-up rate of each group:

 * Mailer 1 (Low Cost): **32.8%** signup rate
 * Mailer 2 (High Cost): **37.8%** signup rate

-However, the Chi-Square Test gives us the following statistics:
+However, the Chi-Square Test provides the following statistics:

 * Chi-Square Statistic: **1.94**
 * p-value: **0.16**

-The Critical Value for our specified Acceptance Criteria of 0.05 is **3.84**
+The Critical Value for the specified Acceptance Criteria of 0.05 is **3.84**

-Based upon these statistics, we retain the null hypothesis, and conclude that there is no relationship between mailer type and signup rate.
+Based upon these statistics, the decision is to retain the null hypothesis, and conclude that there is no relationship between mailer type and signup rate.

-In other words - while we saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.
+In other words - while the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at the Acceptance Criteria of 0.05.

-Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
-It would result in them spending more, but not *necessarily* gaining any extra revenue as a result
+Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what this test yields, that may not be a great decision.
+It would result in them spending more, but not *necessarily* gaining any extra revenue as a result.

-Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.
+The results here also do not say that there *definitely isn't a difference between the two mailers* - just not to make any rigid conclusions *at this point*.

-Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!
+Running more A/B Tests like this, gathering more data, and then re-running this test may provide more insight.

 <br>
 <br>